harness/developer-hub/tutorials/cd-pipelines/kubernetes/kustomize.md

              --set replicas=1 --set upgrader.enabled=false \
              --set delegateToken=DELEGATE_TOKEN
             ```
-    - Verify that the delegate is installed successfully and can connect to the Harness Manager.
+    - Verify that the delegate is installed successfully and can connect to Harness Manager.
     - You can also follow the [Install Harness delegate on Kubernetes or Docker](https://developer.harness.io/tutorials/platform/install-delegate/) tutorial to install the delegate using the Terraform Helm Provider or Kubernetes manifest.